Growth and fluctuation in perturbed nonlinear Volterra equations: Deterministic Volterra Equations

-When $L_f(H)$ is nonzero but finite we expect the solution of \eqref{eq.xpert} to inherit properties of both the underlying ordinary differential equation and the perturbation term.
-Our next theorem investigates results of the type \eqref{eq.unpertgrowth} when $L_f(H)\in (0,\infty)$; we show that the growth of solutions to \eqref{eq.xpert} is at least as fast as that of solutions to the underlying ordinary differential equation and we prove an upper bound on the growth rate.
+When $L_f(H)$ is nonzero but finite we expect the solution of \eqref{eq.xpert} to inherit properties of both the ODE \eqref{eq.introode} and the perturbation term.
+Our next theorem investigates results of the type \eqref{eq.unpertgrowth} when $L_f(H)\in (0,\infty)$; we show that the growth of solutions to \eqref{eq.xpert} is at least as fast as that of solutions to the ODE \eqref{eq.introode} and we prove an upper bound on the growth rate.
 The resulting upper bound is linear in $L_f(H)$ and this is intuitively appealing as a ``larger'' $H$ should speed up growth.
 However, this upper estimate on the growth rate is not sharp in general.
 Without additional hypotheses this upper bound is hard to improve but can be shown to be suboptimal for specific classes of nonlinearity, for example when $f$ is regularly varying with less than unit index.
 We will demonstrate this possible improvement in further work. \begin{theorem} Suppose \eqref{finite_measure}, \eqref{eq.usualdata_growth}, and \eqref{fasym} hold and $\psi>0$.
 If $L_f(H) \in (0,\infty)$, then solutions of \eqref{eq.xpert} obey

 If \eqref{fasym} is strengthened to \eqref{fasym2}, solutions of \eqref{eq.xpert} also obey